Table of Content

 Simulation: Which Card Gives More Rewards?

-While we’ve looked at various card features, it can be tricky to understand the real cash benefits without a direct scenario comparison.
-Since both of these cards are designed for your everyday spending, we will examine typical monthly spending to see the potential rewards you could obtain with similar spending.
+While we've covered various card features, it can be difficult to gauge the actual cash benefits without comparing real-life scenarios.
+Since both of these cards are designed for everyday spending, let’s take a look at typical monthly expenses to see what kind of rewards you could earn with similar spending.

 Keep in mind to adjust the numbers to your regular spending categories, which may be different – so choose your card wisely and calculate depending on your personal habits.